 - Validators provide the network liveness.
 Only validators can generate new blocks by using a Byzantine fault tolerant consensus algorithm.
 Validators receive transactions, verify them, and include into a new block.
 The list of the validators is restricted by network maintainers, and normally should consist of 4–15 nodes

-Light clients represent clients in the client-server paradigm; they connect to full nodes to retrieve information from the blockchain they are interested in, and to send transactions.
+Light clients represent clients in the client-server paradigm; they connect to full nodes to retrieve information from the blockchain they are interested in and to send transactions.
 Exonum provides a “proofs mechanism”, based on cryptographic commitments via Merkle / Merkle Patricia trees.
-This mechanism allows verifying that a response from the full node has been really authorized by supermajority of validators.
+This mechanism allows verifying that a response from the full node has been really authorized by a supermajority of validators.

 Exonum uses a custom modification of Byzantine fault tolerant consensus (similar to PBFT) to guarantee that in any time there is one agreed version of the blockchain.
 It is assumed that the environment is decentralized, i.e., any node is allowed to fail or be compromised.
 Consensus is authenticated; consensus participants (i.e., validators) are identified with the help of public-key cryptography.